mikea/jquantlib/jquantlib/README.txt

 * compile JQuantLib

-The first time you open ''jquantlib'' project, it may take a relatively long time to compile due to the amount and file sizes of dependencies involved.
-You can take a break and have a coffee.
+The first time you open ''jquantlib'' project, it may take a relatively long time to compile due to the amount of dependencies involved.
+You can take your time and have a coffee.

 ===Running Unit tests===